25 Fun And Amazing Facts About Elephants For Kids

 10. Why are they endangered?

-Elephants are hunted for their ivory tusks.
-Additionally, destruction of green cover majorly in Asia has caused a loss of the elephant’s natural habitat leaving no place for its population to grow and flourish.
-Hunting and decline in habitat have led to the rapid decrease in elephant’s population making it an endangered animal.
-As per World WildLife website, the African elephants’ range shrank from 3 million square miles in 1979 to just over 1 million square miles in 2007 [2].
+The hunting of elephants by poachers for their ivory tusks and the destruction of green cover, mainly in Asia, have caused a loss of the elephant’s natural habitat, leaving no place for its population to grow and flourish.
+These factors have led to a rapid decrease in the elephant population, making it an endangered animal.
+As per the World WildLife website, the African elephants’ range shrank from 3 million square miles in 1979 to just over 1 million square miles in 2007 [2].

 11. How many elephants are left in the world?